z1skgr/reconf-Computing__HLS/1/README.md

 * The second read procedure between the two components for 36 cycles.

+### Simulation Steps
+1. Open the project with 2017.4
+2. IP INTEGRATOR ->  Open Block Design
+3. SIMULATION ->  Run Simulation ->  Run Behavioral Simulation
+4. When the simulation opens, close the Untitled waveform (if any) and open it "tb_behav.wcfg" as follows: File -> Open Waveform Configuration -> tb_behav.wcfg
+5. To the left of the waveform there are the Obejcts and next to them 2 tabs, Scope and Resources.
+Select the Resources Simulation Sources sim_1 zynq_tb.v to open the testbench.
+6. Press the "Run all" button to run the simulation and once it is finished you can continue the simulation by pressing the "Run for 1000 ns" button to continue the simulation for 1000 nsec at a time.

 [^1]: Reading time has 1 cycle delay
 [^2]: Address is the read pointer value